LuckyeLies/Web3-BB/README.md

 Dapp to vote/interact with the Big Brother show, a way to vote a unique time guaranteeing the trustiness of the show, transparent, immutable and auditable.

-Special thanks to Luiz to this teachings
+Special thanks to Luiz for this teachings